 The Choice: Elastomer Blend vs. Photopolymer

-The elastomer blend vs. photopolymer decision involves a number of factors, as each technology has its own individual strengths, but let's start at the beginning:
+The elastomer blend vs. photopolymer decision involves many factors, as each technology has its strengths, but let's start at the beginning:

 What is Elastomer?